itsrayito/ORM-E-Commerce-Back-End/README.md

 # Credits
 This application was made entirely by Rayito Aguirre <br><br>
-Lecture videos, class sessions, and helpful websites on ORM provided by Rice University Coding Bootcamp instructors in partnership with edX.<br>
+Lecture videos, class sessions, and helpful websites on ORM provided by Rice University Coding Bootcamp instructors in partnership with edX.<br><br>
+Starter code was made possible by [Xander Rapstine](https://github.com/Xandromus) & [George](https://github.com/Georgeyoo) and provided to us by Rice University to clone.

 # Video-Tutorial
 Link Below <br>